contentful/widget-sdk/docs/guides/a_b_testing.md

 ### Naming

-A test name should have the following format: `teamname-mm-yyyy-test-name`.
+A test name should have the following format: `test-teamname-mm-yyyy-test-name`.

-For example, `ps-03-2017-example-space-impact` where `ps` stands for `Team Product Success`.
+For example, `test-ps-03-2017-example-space-impact` where `ps` stands for `Team Product Success`.

 Also, please add a link to the experiment wiki page in the description.